Evacuation orders lifted but California wildfire rages on

 Around 2,000 residents of the town of Mariposa, in the foothills of the Sierra Nevada mountains, fled their homes on Tuesday as the so-called Detwiler Fire bore down on them.

-The blaze, which has blackened more than 75,000 acres, destroyed more than 100 structures, 58 of them homes, and damaged another 17 buildings, according to the California Department of Forestry and Fire Protection.
+The blaze, which has blackened more than 75,000 acres, destroyed 125 structures, 61 of them homes, according to the California Department of Forestry and Fire Protection.

 The Detwiler, one of dozens of major wildfires burning across the U.S. West, was 25 percent contained as of Friday evening, Cal Fire said on its tracking website.